 Sometimes it’s possible to convince the employer to pay a portion of the cost of tail coverage based on your years of service.
 For example, you could ask the employer to pay a third of the cost of the tail for every completed year of service.

-The above traps have ensnared many young physicians.
+The above traps have ensnared many physicians.
 I hope that you are now forewarned of the dangers of these provisions.

 Looking for a more thorough all-in-one spot for your financial life?
 Check out of free eBook, A Doctor’s Prescription to Comprehensive Financial Wellness.